 Beets are delicious and nutritious from root to leaf!
 Rather than throwing away the beautiful beet stems from your bunches of beets, create a vibrant pickled beet stems side-dish.

 When eaten raw, the stems have a satisfyingly refreshing crunch like biting into a cold pickle or crisp celery stick.
 Although the stems may have a slight bitter flavor for some, the pickling ingredients enhance the stems' unique taste.
-This is one of the many beet recipes that I love preparing for my grandpa (who is reaching his 100th birthday this month).
-He is an avid beet eater, who enjoys beetroots and beet greens.
-Quick-pickled beet stems was a new dish for him to experience, and he loves it.
-A side of beet stems is the perfect addition to my grandpa's mashed potatoes and roasted chicken (his favorite)!
+This is one of the many beet recipes that I loved preparing for my grandpa who lived to be 100-years-old and was an avid beet (root, stems, and greens) eater.
+Quick-pickled beet stems was a new dish for him to experience, and he adored it.
+A side of beet stems is the perfect addition to my grandpa's favorite meal: mashed potatoes and roasted chicken!

 Not sure what to do with beet greens or beets?
-Stop by "Eating the Beet from Root to Leaf" for ideas for eliminating waste and enjoying the amazing beet from its root to its gorgeous leaves.
+Stop by "Eating the Beet from Root to Leaf" for more ideas on eliminating food waste and enjoying the amazing beet from its root to its gorgeous leaves.
 Plus- you can peruse an index of over 20 un"BEET"able recipes.
 Enjoy!

 INGREDIENTS (2-4 servings as a side dish)